 Common majors or minors that complement this major

 The BSW is a generalist degree that will provide entry‑level skills for a wide variety of social and human service endeavors.
 You may want to add breadth and/or depth to your liberal arts/general education foundation.
 Sociology, Economics and Political Science are excellent for gaining more depth in policy areas.
 Philosophy courses can increase insight into ethical questions.
 Social and cultural issues are addressed in Sociology and Anthropology courses, while Sociology and Psychology deal with human behavior.
 Geography courses can help you better understand global issues and concerns.
 Language skills, especially Spanish, can add to your marketability.

 Another rationale for elective course selection is to learn more about a specific area.
-For example, minors are available in Conflict Analysis and Intervention, Criminal Justice, Family Studies, Gerontology, Nonprofit Studies, Public Policy and Administration, Special Education Non-Teaching, Substance Abuse Prevention, Urban and Regional Studies, and Women's Studies.
+For example, minors are available in Conflict Analysis and Intervention, Criminal Justice, Family Studies, Gerontology, Nonprofit Studies, Public Policy and Administration, Exceptional Education Non-Teaching, Substance Abuse Prevention, Urban and Regional Studies, and Women's Studies.
 Minors are also available in Africana Studies, American Studies, Asian Studies, Humanitarian Affairs, Latin American Studies, Middle Eastern Communities and Migrations, and Russian Studies, any of which would serve to broaden your world view.

 Many graduates choose typical career paths associated with this major.
 However, some graduates choose unrelated careers that utilize skills and experiences developed during their years in college.
 Keep in mind, that some fields will require graduate study or further training.
 The listing below offers examples of possible career paths and is not meant to be comprehensive.